Sarthakx67/RoboShop-Documentation/README.md

 ## 5. Project Structure

-A clean and organized repository structure.
+A clean and organized repository structure for the manual deployment documentation.

 ```roboshop-project/
 ├── docs/